The Rev. Tom Dahlman, Priest

 Prior to becoming an Episcopalian, Fr.
 Tom was a Minister in the churches of Christ for 10 years, working as an Associate Minister and a Youth and Family Minister.
-Tom grew up in the churches of Christ and fell in love with Jesus at the Garnett Road church of Christ in Tulsa.
+Tom grew up in the churches of Christ, specifically the Garnett church of Christ in Tulsa, where he learned the simple beautiful truths of the Christian faith.
 Fr.
 Tom has a strong Shawnee connection.
-His mother Emma was born in Shawnee, but grew up on the family farm in Wanette with her 11 brothers and sisters.
+His mom was born in Shawnee, but grew up on the family farm in Wanette with her 11 brothers and sisters.

 Fr.
-Tom is also the co-host of the Fundamentally Drained Podcast (https://fundrainpod.podbean.com) Fr.
-Tom is married to Alexis who is a Registered Nurse working in surgery, they have two amazing children and have been married for 17 years.
-Tom can get very excited about good coffee, authentic Mexican food, a round of Golf, Belgian Beer, and great theology or History books, but he is especially thrilled when he has the chance to share with the un-churched and burned out Evangelicals the treasure he found in the Episcopal Church and the Anglican Communion.
+Tom is married to Alexis who is a Registered Nurse working in surgery.
+They have two amazing children and have been married for 18 years.
+Fr.
+Tom is also the co-host of the Fundamentally Drained Podcast (https://fundrainpod.podbean.com).
+Tom can get very excited about good coffee, authentic Mexican food, a round of Golf, Belgian Beer, and great theology or History books, but he is especially thrilled when he has the chance to share with the seekers and burned out Evangelicals the treasure of faith and loving welcome he found in the Episcopal Church and the Anglican Communion.